JoelBird/joelbird.github.io/index.md

 ---

+## Generate Payees And Shares

+- After all threads have been evaluated and shares distributed, the owner should use the "Generate Payees And Shares" command.
+The bot will send 2 arrays, the first array contains the share amounts and the second array contains the ethereum addresses' for those amounts.

+- These lists are inserted into the "_addPayees" function of the payment splitter smart contract:

+(IMAGEE)

+- You can request for me to create this contract for you at OpenProje@gmail.com or find the guide on how to create this smart contract here:
+(LINK)))

+- Send the funds from the project wallet to the created smart contract's address
+- Contributors can now release their allocated earnings from the smart contract by inserting their wallet address into the "release" function:
+(IMAGEEEE))))

+---

 ## Set Owner Shares Percent

-- The server owner should set the percentage of shares the project owner will have using the "Set Owner Shares percent" command, if contributors collectively accumulate 100 shares and the owner set their shares percent to 50%, the owner will have 100 shares as well.
+- The server owner should set the percentage of shares the project owner will possess using the "Set Owner Shares percent" command, if contributors collectively accumulate 100 shares and the owner set their shares percent to 50%, the owner will have 100 shares as well.
 The owner will always have the percent of shares set with this command

 Set this amount with the following command: